Mike Jocktane

-Mike Jocktane is a Gabonese Protestant pastor and politician, born July 3, 1972 in Paris.
+Mike Jocktane is a Gabonese Protestant pastor and politician (born 3 July 1972) in Paris.
 He is the first bishop of Pentecostal and charismatic circles in Gabon.

 Biography

 Family

 Mike Jocktane is the second of four children.
 On July 30, 1994, he married Nadia Jasmine Ogowan, with whom he had two daughters and two sons.

 Educational background

 Mike Jocktane began his schooling in Port-Gentil in Gabon before becoming a student at the Saint-Aspais high school in Melun where he graduated in 1991.

 He then studied economics at the Panthéon-Assas University until 1992.
 It was at this time that he felt the call of God and joined the United States to follow the teachings of the Christ for the Nations Institute in Dallas where he obtained a certificate of Leadership.
 He furthered his theological training in Tulsa by completing a Bachelor of Arts in Theology at Oral Roberts University in 1996.